c0dingfun/Note-Collection/C#/C# - xUnit CheatSheet.md

 - Drawbacks of ClassData and MemberData
   - Not Type-Safe

-XUnit - Using Theory, with TheoryData; and Type-Safe
+xUnit - Using Theory, with TheoryData; and Type-Safe
 ----

 - TheoryData offers us Type-Safe